Christine Croshaw: Career

-In recent years, she has devised and performed in 'Words and Music' concerts featuring some of the UK's most distinguished actors including Edward Fox, Sir Derek Jacobi, Charles Dance, Robert Powell, Prunella Scales and author and raconteur Sir John Mortimer.
+In recent years, she has devised and performed in 'Words and Music' concerts featuring some of the UK's most distinguished actors including, Edward Fox, Sir Derek Jacobi, Charles Dance, Robert Powell, Prunella Scales, and author and raconteur Sir John Mortimer.

 Croshaw has developed an international reputation as an inspirational performance coach and teacher.
 She has been Professor of Piano, Chamber Music and Accompaniment for numerous years at Trinity College of Music, having previously taught at the Royal Academy of Music.
-She has also served on the teaching panels of the International Musician's Seminar (Prussia Cove) and for numerous years at the Oxford Flute International Summer School.
+She has also served on the teaching panels of the International Musicians' Seminar (Prussia Cove) and for numerous years at the Oxford Flute International Summer School.

-Croshaw is a Master Practitioner of Neuro-Linguistic Programming (NLP) which she often incorporates into her performance coaching, helping musicians of all levels to overcome common fears including performance anxiety, sight-reading and lack of motivation or belief.
+Croshaw is a Master Practitioner of Neuro-Linguistic Programming (NLP), which she often incorporates into her performance coaching, helping musicians of all levels to overcome common fears, including performance anxiety, sight-reading, and lack of motivation or belief.

 Among numerous awards she has received are an Associateship of the Royal Academy of Music and Honorary Fellowship of Trinity College of Music; also numerous awards and prizes for piano solo, chamber music and accompaniment.

-In 2014, Christine Croshaw was awarded a Lifetime Achievement Award, for her seminal contribution to music education, at a dinner, hosted by Classic FM and Music Teacher magazine, at London's Barbican Centre.
+In 2014, Christine Croshaw was awarded a Lifetime Achievement Award for her seminal contribution to music education at a dinner hosted by Classic FM and Music Teacher magazine at London's Barbican Centre.